dyorg/slim-token-authentication/README.md

 # Slim Token Authentication

 This is a Token Authentication Middleware for Slim 3.0+.
 This middleware was designed to maintain easy to implement token authentication with custom authenticator.

 Slim Token Authentication 1.x requires PHP 7.1 ou newer.
-For oldest PHP version you can use Slim Token Authentication 0.x. `
+For oldest PHP version you can use [0.x version](https://github.com/dyorg/slim-token-authentication/tree/0.x).

 ## Installing